ericwpeterson/terraform-ecs-cluster/README.md

 # terraform-ecs-cluster

 This example is meant to be used as a starting template for creating an ECS cluster Service, an application load balancer, a task definition and VPC including all networking resources.
 The sample container is a simple NodeJS express app that prints hello world on port 3000.
-It should be reachable using the load balancer ip or the instance ip on port 80.
+The service defines two tasks to run this container.
+After running this example the web server should be reachable by connecting to the load balancer ip.

 ## Deploying